osrf/gazebo_tutorials/ros_urdf/tutorial.md

 ## Prerequisites

-The first step to getting your robot working in Gazebo is to have a working URDF file from the corresponding [Tutorials](http://www.ros.org/wiki/urdf/Tutorials ROS URDF).
+The first step to getting your robot working in Gazebo is to have a working URDF file from the corresponding [ROS URDF Tutorials](http://www.ros.org/wiki/urdf/Tutorials).
 Test your URDF by viewing it in [Rviz](http://www.ros.org/wiki/rviz) before proceeding to configure your robot with Gazebo.
 In this tutorial, we'll use a simple demo robot named RRBot.
 Feel free to follow along with this robot or your own bot.

 ### Getting RRBot